seunghk1206/codingAcademy/README.md

 No plans yet!
 But please email me for further teaching!
 If you'd like to be taught, also email me.
 > Email: skkim1733@gmail.com

-## update History

-* v1
-    * release v1 requires to be launched by python